Indiana Supreme Court

 Indianapolis, IN 46204

-Since 1997, the Division of State Court Administration has been responsible for administering a state fund for legal assistance to indigent persons in civil cases.
-Yearly, in July and January, the Division makes distributions, totaling one and a half million dollars, to organizations providing civil legal aid services to Indiana's poor.
+Since 1997, the Indiana Office of Court Services has been responsible for administering a state fund for legal assistance to indigent persons in civil cases.
+Yearly, in July and January, the Office makes distributions, totaling one and a half million dollars, to organizations providing civil legal aid services to Indiana's poor.
 The number of qualified organizations currently stands at twelve.
 Distributions are based upon an analysis of each county's civil caseload, as it relates to the caseload for the entire state, and the number of organizations serving each county.

 Thanks to the cooperation and efforts of all of the Civil Legal Aid Fund providers by using the new electronic reporting tool, we have been able to collect and translate the data from all the providers into a useable format.
 Though there are some hiccups due to the way data is maintained by some providers, overall this data presents a good overview of the services that indigent Hoosiers are receiving from Civil Legal Aid Fund providers.